codeflood/chel/docs/subcommands-and-command-chaining.md

     command << subcommand

-If the subcommand uses parameters, then the subcommand must be wrapped in parentheses.
+If the subcommand uses parameters, then the subcommand must be 1enclosed in round brackets.

     command << (subcommand param1 -named paramvalue)